 World Film History 1945 to Present

 Focusing on movies made after 1945, this course allows students to learn and to sharpen methods, terminologies, and tools needed for the critical analysis of film.
-Beginning with the cinematic revolution signaled by the Italian Neo-Realism (of Rossellini and De Sica), we will follow the evolution of postwar cinema through the French New Wave (of Godard, Resnais, and Varda), American movies of the 1950s and 1960s (including the New Hollywood cinema of Coppola and Scorsese), and the various other new wave movements of the 1960s, 1970s and 1980s (such as the New German Cinema).
-We will then selectively examine some of the most important films of the last two decades, including those of U.S. independent film movement and movies from Iran, China, and elsewhere in an expanding global cinema culture.
+Beginning with films reflecting on the immediate postwar period, such as the Italian Neo-Realists, the course will follow the evolution of global New Wave movements in regions such as France, Japan, Czechoslovakia, the USSR, Germany, and the United States.
+Then the course will turn to independent, experimental, and documentary productions worldwide, with a focus on non-Western film forms.
+Alongside feature-length narrative films, the course will include documentaries, animated films, and short experimental productions.
 There will be precise attention paid to formal and stylistic techniques in editing, mise-en-scene, and sound, as well as to the narrative, non-narrative, and generic organizations of film.
-At the same time, those formal features will be closely linked to historical and cultural distinctions and changes, ranging from the Paramount Decision of 1948 to the digital convergences that are defining screen culture today.
+At the same time, those formal features will be closely linked to historical and cultural distinctions and changes that are defining screen culture today.
 There are no perquisites.
-Requirements will include readings in film history and film analysis, an analytical essay, a research paper, a final exam, and active participation.
-Fulfills the Arts and Letters Sector (All Classes).
+Requirements will include readings in film history and film analysis, an analytical essay, a research paper, weekly Canvas postings, and active participation in class discussion.